freitagdavid/recipe-database/_recipes/beet-borscht.md

     - 4 large potatoes
     - 6 oz can tomato paste
     - salt (to taste)
-    - 3 bay leaves (or more, depends on slav you are)
+    - 3 bay leaves (or more, depends on how slav you are) :D
+    - 3 garlic cloves (or more, see above)
     - 1 tbsp white vinegar
     - Pinch of sugar / maple syrup
-    - 3 garlic cloves (or more, see above)
     - black pepper (to taste)
     - 1/4 cup dill or parsley or both
     - sour cream (sub yogurt)